-Ensure that [the tenancy agreement] sets out, ideally in a clear and comprehensible way, the tenant's obligations, for example a clear statement of the rent and other charges, and the responsibilities of the landlord, but does not contain unfair or unreasonable terms, such as call-out charges for repairs or professional cleaning at the end of the tenancy.
+Ensure that any tenancy or Licence agreement sets out, ideally in a clear and comprehensible way, the Young People's obligations, for example a clear statement of the Young Persons contributions will be for example rent and other charges, and the responsibilities of the Provider/landlord, but does not contain unfair or unreasonable terms, such as call-out charges for repairs or professional cleaning at the end of the placement.

-By answering 'Yes' you are confirming that the licence to occupy clearly sets out the tenant's and landlord's responsibilities and does not contain unfair terms as per the examples above.
+By answering 'Yes' you are confirming that any tenancy or licence to occupy clearly sets out the Young Person and Providers responsibilities and does not contain unfair terms as per the examples above.